IBM/universal-connectors/filter-plugin/logstash-filter-neptune-aws-guardium/README.md

  1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
  2. Enable the connector if it is already disabled, before uploading the UC.
  3. Click Upload File
- 	*  Select the offline [logstash-filter-neptune_guardium_filter.zip](./logstash-filter-neptune_guardium_filter.zip) plug-in.
-After it is uploaded, click **OK**. or Guardium Data Protection v11.0p490 or later, v11.0p540 or later, v12.0 or later.
+ 	*  Select the Neptune filter plug-in that you downloaded from the 'Before you begin section' and click OK.
+This step is not required for Guardium Data Protection v11.0p490 or later, v11.0p540 or later, v12.0 or later.
-	*  If you have installed Guardium Data Protection version 11.0p540 and/or 11.0p6505 and/or 12p15, select the offline [cloudwatch_logs plug-in](../../input-plugin/logstash-input-cloudwatch-logs/CloudwatchLogsInputPackage/offline-logstash-input-cloudwatch_log_1_0_5.zip).
-After it is uploaded, click **OK**.
+	*  If you have installed Guardium Data Protection version 11.0p540 and/or 11.0p6505 and/or 12p15, select the Cloudwatch logs plug-in that you downloaded from the 'Before you begin' section and click OK.
  4. Click the Plus icon to open the Connector Configuration dialog box.
  5. Type a name in the Connector name field.
  6. Update the input section to add the details from [Neptune.conf](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-neptune-aws-guardium/neptune.conf) file's input  part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.